-Notes to the Basic Financial Statements For the Year ended June 30, 2016
+Notes to the Basic Financial Statements For the Year ended June 30, 2017

 In addition to liabilities, the statement of net position and/or balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until then.
-The District reports deferred inflows of resources for pension related amounts in the statement of net position.
-The District also reports deferred inflows of resources for unavailable revenue from property taxes on the governmental funds balance sheet.
+The District reports deferred inflows of resources for unavailable revenue from property taxes on the governmental funds balance sheet.